flvani/DBAPack/README.md

         c:\cria.tablespaces.<pattern>.sql
 ```

- * **getcursor[d].sql** - List, in descending order of Logical IO, of the cached cursors for a session.
-The script getcursord include even cursores with low number of reads.
+ * **getcursor[d].sql** - Lists, in descending order of Logical IO, the cached cursors for a session.
+The *getcursord* script includes even cursores with low number of reads.
 ```
     @getcursor <sid> <inst>
         sid - session identifier